 Unrealistic Expectation #4: RFID on its own can immediately track items down to their exact location

 Yes, RFID is used for tracking, but RFID on its own won’t be able to tell you the exact location of your assets.
 Additional features are necessary to achieve accurate location tracking and the levels of accuracy can vary dramatically.
-A few current solutions to RFID tracking include Bluetooth/WiFi tracking, special readers, and Smart Shelves and cabinets.
+A few current solutions to RFID tracking include Bluetooth/WiFitracking, special readers, and cabinets.